erspearson/xap-net-address/README.md

 # xap-net-address
-Utility to determine local network and broadcast addresses to use for the xAP home automation protocol
+Utility to determine broadcast and network addresses for xAP home automation UDP transport
+## Usage
+Typescript
+    import { xAPnetAddress } from 'xap-net-address'